wagtail/wagtailtrans/README.rst

 Mandatory setting
 =================
-Please define: WAGTAILTRANS_SYNC_TREE = True if you want to keep all language trees syncronized.
+Please define: WAGTAILTRANS_SYNC_TREE = True if you want to keep all language trees synchronized.
 Use WAGTAILTRANS_SYNC_TREE = False to disable sync and have free flowing trees.